G-madhan/SENTIMENT-ANALYSIS/README.md

 # SENTIMENT-ANALYSIS
 PERFORM SENTIMENT ANALYSIS ON TEXTUAL DATA (E.G., TWEETS) USING NATURAL LANGUAGE PROCESSING (NLP) TECHNIQUES.

+**Sentiment analysis** is the process of determining the emotional tone behind a piece of text.
+It aims to identify whether the expressed opinion is positive, negative, or neutral.
+Essentially, it's about understanding how people feel about something from their written or spoken words.

 *STEPS:*
 1. Downloads the Sentiment140 dataset from Kaggle.
 2. Preprocesses the data by removing stop words and stemming.